 Unlike most dogs, The Sprocker Spaniels are well-behaved pups that rarely bark or howl.
 They even get along with other animals and are the perfect cuddle buddies.

-It is noted, however, that they have problems adjusting to apartments as they are high energy dogs that love to run outside and inside the house.
+It should be noted, however, that they have problems adjusting to apartments as they are high-energy dogs that love to run outside and inside the house.
 A house with a lawn or a backyard is preferred for them where they could burn their excess energy.

 They are not particularly good guard dogs as they are too friendly and tend to refrain from attacking even when they feel threatened.

 While the Sprocker Spaniel is healthier than most dog breeds, several notable health concerns are surrounding them.
 They have a higher risk of developing hip dysplasia, a common genetic condition in large-sized dogs where the femur and the hip joint don’t fit.

 Also, they are prone to Hypothyroidism which can cause their face to swell up from time to time.
 This is why dog owners should frequently take their pups to the vet for a full checkup.